RobinBrouwer/gritter/README.markdown

 # gritter

-	version 0.4
+	version 0.5
 	Robin Brouwer
 	Daniël Zwijnenburg
 	45north

-This Ruby on Rails plugin allows you to easily add Growl-like notifications to your application using a JQuery plugin called 'gritter'.
+This Ruby on Rails plugin allows you to easily add Growl-like notifications to your application using a jQuery plugin called 'gritter'.

 ## Installation